silvesterjk/WebLearn/backend-networking/Networking - OSI Model.md

 	* Higher availability through redundancy.

 * Common implementations use tools like NGINX or HAProxy for proxying, and services like AWS ELB or Google Cloud Load Balancing for load distribution.
 This architecture represents a balance between security, performance, and reliability, though specific implementations may vary based on organizational needs.

+* Shortcoming of OSI:
+	* It could be simpler to deal with 5/6/7 as a single layer.
+	* For some this is both vague and too many layers for the work it does.